Eschatologue/CM_wiki/docs/option/feat/feat-origin/phb24.md

 ###### Spell Change
 Whenever you gain a new level, you can replace one of the spells you chose for this feat with a different spell of the same level from the chosen spell list.

-**Repeatable**{ .inl } You can take this feat more than once, but you must choose a different spell list each time.
+**Repeatable**{.inl} You can take this feat more than once, but you must choose a different spell list each time.

 ---